yashGoyal40/github-version-comparator/README.md

 A modern, interactive web application for comparing different versions of any GitHub repository.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

+**Perfect for any GitHub repository** - whether it's React, Vue, Angular, Go, Python, or any other language!

 ## ✨ Features

 - **🔍 Version Comparison**: Compare any two versions of any GitHub repository